-(based on listing provided from book
+(based in part on listing provided from book

 Vital Corporation )